Translating Research at Melbourne

 TRaM was established as a dedicated, institutionally-supported suite of programs supporting the professional development of our research community to accelerate the research translation and value creation process.
 As a strategic activation initiative of the University’s Enterprise Agenda, TRaM is a key element of the broader entrepreneurial ecosystem and one of the three pillars of the Melbourne Entrepreneurial Centre within the Faculty of Business and Economics.

-Our programs are designed to create and deepen the understanding of research commercialisation within the research community, changing the perception of research impact.
-Our two flagship programs, Track and Runway, progressively build researcher capability via focused support and education for selected teams, giving them the best chance at continued success, while our bootcamps provide an accessible entry point to those who are keen to learn more but not sure where to start.
+Our four programs are designed to create and deepen the understanding of research commercialisation within the research community, changing the perception of research impact.
+Our two flagship programs, Track and Runway, progressively build researcher capability via focused support and education for selected teams, giving them the best chance at continued success, while TRaMx provides an accessible entry point to those who are keen to learn more but not sure where to start, and Air for those that need ongoing coaching to help get their business to market.

 A two-day experiential workshop that serves as a key part of the selection process for Track, exposing potential Track candidates to key approaches and frameworks for success.